RavEngine/RavEngine/README.md

 Note: RavEngine does not have a graphical editor.

-## This is an early alpha
+## Version
-Expect bugs and frequent breaking changes.
-Do not use in serious projects.
+This project is still in the early alpha stage, with bugs and frequently breaking changes.
+Please beware and use it cautiously.

 ## Integrating and building
 Integrating this library with CMake is easy.